Why images aren't loading in your Matomo heatmap (and how to fix it)

 })();

-The quick fix: embed every image as base64 from the console
+The quick fix: embed the images as base64 from the console

-This is the snippet we paste into the browser console right before triggering Matomo's heatmap capture.
-It walks every image reference on the page (covering all the same selectors as the listing snippet above), fetches each unique URL once, base64-encodes it, and rewrites the references inline.
-By the time Matomo serializes the DOM, the images are baked in.
+This is the snippet we paste into the console right before triggering a capture.
+It walks the same selectors as the listing snippet, fetches each unique URL once, base64-encodes it, and rewrites the reference inline.
+By the time Matomo saves the DOM, the image bytes are part of the HTML, so viewing the heatmap doesn't depend on the external URL anymore.

 js

 // Paste into the browser console.
-Embeds every cross-origin image reference
+Embeds cross-origin image references as

-// as a base64 data URI.
+// base64 data URIs.
 Works for any image host that allows CORS (most modern

 (async () => {